 Doctors often refer to these categories as ‘Virchow’s triad’ after the doctor who first described them more than 100 years ago .
 These principles are still used today by physicians diagnosing and treating patients with thrombosis.

 Because of the way blood flows through a vein, the area at the base of the valve has reduced blood flow.
-If the body’s normal blood clotting system is out of balance, platelets can begin to attach to the endothelium, triggering fibrin formation, and a clot begins to form .
+If the body’s normal blood clotting system is out of balance, platelets can begin to attach to the blood vessel wall, triggering fibrin formation, and a clot begins to form .

-The most common form of venous thrombosis is a DVT, which is when a clot forms in the deep veins of the leg .
+A form of venous thrombosis is a DVT, which is when a clot forms (most commonly), in the leg [1,2].
 If an embolus breaks off and moves up the leg, through the heart, and lodges in a lung artery, a person suffers a PE .
 These related blood clot problems— DVT and PE—are known as ‘venous thromboembolism’ (VTE for short) .

 VTE matters because it is a significant cause of death in hospitalised patients in Australia and NZ(10).
 Learn more about VTE on the next pages.